 The Blackboard site for this class (see https://courses.utexas.edu) will be used extensively.
-Copies of PowerPoint slides presented in lecture and laboratory sections will be posted here for you to print and take notes on.
-We will also post the syllabus, announcements, study guides, grades of pre-lecture assignments and clicker quizzes on the site.
+Copies of lecture and laboratory notes will be posted under the Course Documents folder for you to print and take notes on.
+We will also post the syllabus, announcements, assignments, blogs, and discussion forum on the site.
+The grades of prelecture assignments, clicker quizzes, blogs, labs, midterm and final exam will be posted on the site.